 Millions of Americans are caring for a parent, spouse or other loved one, helping them to live independently at home.
 For many, family caregiving is more than helping with household chores or providing transportation.
 It includes complex care responsibilities that were once provided only by medical professionals.

-In fact, almost half of the 48 million family caregivers in America have performed medical or nursing tasks for their loved ones.
+In fact, 58 percent of the 53 million family caregivers in America have performed medical or nursing tasks for their loved ones, according to the 2020 Caregiving in the U.S. report from AARP and the National Alliance of Caregivers.
 These tasks include:

 - Managing multiple medications.